01 of 08

 Freighter Cruise: Europe, Africa and Middle East

-The Royal Mail Ship RMS St. Helena makes frequent runs between Cape Town, South Africa and the Canary Islands.
+The Royal Mail Ship RMS St. Helena makes frequent runs between Cape Town, South Africa, and the British island Ascension.

 The Bergen Line has grown into a passenger/cargo combination line.
-The ships delivered mail in Scandinavia, mainly along Norway's gorgeous western coast.
+The ships delivered mail in Scandinavia, mainly along Norway's gorgeous western coast with trips to Iceland and Antarctica.
 Bergen now offers 11 ships that explore fairly small segments of that region.Continue to 3 of 8 below.

 03 of 08